Skip to main content

 Checklist

-• Icon uses <img> with role="informative"
+• Pictogram uses <img> with role="informative" and type="pictogram".

-• Correctly named file (lowercase, no spaces)
+• Correctly named file (lowercase, no spaces).

 • Date: